T-vK/tvoip/README.md

 #### If you are on Windows:
 You will need SoX.
 Please go here: [SoX](https://sourceforge.net/projects/sox/files/sox/)

-### Actual Installation of tvoip
+### General dependencies

  - First you need to install a recent version of [NodeJS](https://nodejs.org/en/download/).
  - Secondly you need git.
 [You can get it here](https://git-scm.com/downloads)
+ - Finally you need node-gyp (installation differs for Linux, OS X and Win).
+[Follow these steps.](https://github.com/nodejs/node-gyp)

+### Actual installation of tvoip

- - Now, from your terminal/command line:
+ - From your terminal/command line:
     - Clone this repository recursively: `git clone --recursive https://github.com/T-vK/tvoip.git`
     - Enter the project's directory: `cd tvoip`
     - Install and compile the dependencies: `npm i`

-### Questions, Feature requests, Pull Requests, etc
+### Questions, Feature requests, Pull Requests, Problems?

 Please open an issue [right here](https://github.com/T-vK/tvoip/issues) on Github.